All posts

 Live cross-L2 fee data and bridge volume is tracked on L2Fees.info and the DefiLlama Arbitrum chain dashboard.

-Forward Bets: Stylus, Orbit, and the L2 Liquidity Trajectory
+Forward bets: Stylus, Orbit, and the L2 liquidity trajectory

 Three forward catalysts shape the next 6–12 months for BNB→Arbitrum capital: Stylus mainnet maturation, Orbit L3 chain adoption, and BOLD rollout completion.
 Each compounds Arbitrum's structural advantages relative to OP Stack peers — and each is observable today as a leading indicator, not a speculation about distant features.